MichaelAntonFischer/enpal-link/README.md

 ```
 Ensure the server running the Flask application is accessible from the device running the cFos Charging Manager.
 Ensure the JSON response from the Flask endpoint matches the expected format.
+If the script says "Organisation not found" or something like this, Enpal might have given you the ClientID instead of OrgID.
+You can find the correct ID in the InfluxDB.

 ## License